T-racey/100-days-of-code/log.md

 Coach Kazeem said we did well so I'm taking that and running with it! :runner:

 I also had a meeting with my mentor today.
 We discussed my progress I specifically asked about how to approach level 8 Codewar challenges.
-I realised that iut is indeed acceptable to search for tips on how to solve the challenge and Hannah worked with me in breaking down the challenge into smaller steps.
+I realised that it is indeed acceptable to search for tips on how to solve the challenge and Hannah worked with me in breaking down the challenge into smaller steps.

 **Thoughts:**.